xixi019/bio-EL/README.md

 }
 ```

-Some of our code are modified from facebook's GENRE work.
+Some of our code are modified from THU's bio-el work.